What we do

 Britain is fortunate to have a strong equality and human rights legal framework to protect people from discrimination and violations of their basic rights and freedoms.
 However, the experiences of many people across England, Scotland and Wales often do not reflect what is set out in law.

-It is the Commission’s role to make these rights and freedoms a reality for everyone.
+Our role is to make these rights and freedoms a reality for everyone.
 We use a range of powers to do so, by providing advice and guidance to individuals, employers and other organisations, reviewing the effectiveness of the law and taking legal enforcement action to clarify the law and address significant breaches of rights.